Amruthamsh/open-flow/README.md

 Over 90% of Indians access the internet through smartphones.
 We're bringing desktop-class AI productivity to the smartphone.

-Think Antigravity or Claude for everyone, not just developers.
+Think Antigravity or Claude code for everyone, not just developers.

 This is a mobile and computer use agent that stays on your screen and supports you.